Score-informed Neural Operator for Enhancing Ordering-based Causal Discovery: Score-informed Neural Operator

 \subsection{Probabilistic Control of Autoregressive Causal Ordering}

+While SciNO is a stable and scalable method for ordering-based causal discovery, its performance can be further enhanced by incorporating semantic information \cite{ban2023query, long2023causal, li2024realtcd, darvariu2024large, vashishtha2025causal}.
+Motivated by \cite{vashishtha2025causal} demonstrating the benefits of using LLMs for ordering tasks, we introduce a probabilistic control method that bridges ordering-based causal discovery and LLM-based reasoning.

-Autoregressive generative models, e.g. Large Language Models (LLMs), generate a sequence due to the conditional distribution $\mathbb{P}_{\text{AR}}(x_{t+1}|x_{1:t},\texttt{context})$ over the next position $x_{t+1}$ given a sequence $x_{1:t}=(x_{1},\dots,x_{t})$.
+Our approach reinterprets the sequence generation of autoregressive models, e.g. Large Language Models (LLMs), as a causal ordering process.
+These models generate a sequence due to the conditional distribution $\mathbb{P}_{\text{AR}}(x_{t+1}|x_{1:t},\texttt{context})$ over the next position $x_{t+1}$ given a sequence $x_{1:t}=(x_{1},\dots,x_{t})$.
 Here, \texttt{context} refers to contextual information such as documental guidance (e.g. variable names or descriptions) or domain knowledge that helps to infer a causal structure \textit{a priori} among the variables.
 From a causal ordering perspective, $x_{1:t}$ represents variables whose causal orders are predicted, while $x_{t+1}$ corresponds to a candidate variable for the next leaf node.
 We construct an evidence (likelihood) based on statistics estimated from observed data using SciNO, and propose a method to integrate the prior and the evidence to infer the posterior probability as follows:

 Here, \texttt{stat} in the evidence term $\mathbb{P}_{\text{SciNO}}(\texttt{stat}|x_{1:t+1})$ denotes a statistic based on $\mathscr{D}(\mathbf{x})$, which can be used to determine the leaf node due to the identifiability criterion \eqref{eq:prelim-score} or \eqref{eq:prelim-caps}, proposed in SCORE \cite{rolland2022score} and CaPS \cite{xu2024ordering}, respectively.
 In this paper, we focus on the criterion \eqref{eq:prelim-score} without loss of generality.